hkalbertl/jquery.appendGrid/README.md

 # AppendGrid

 **AppendGrid** allow you to input structured data row by row such like filling spreadsheets.
 It allows you to add/remove/insert/delete row in the grid.
 The generated input/select/textarea controls are well named for submitting to server side applications such as ASP.NET/PHP/JSP.
-Multiple options and callback events are available to fit every situation.
+Multiple options and callback events are available to fit different situations.

 ## About verisons
 You may find that the project name on GitHub is still "jquery.appendGrid".
 It is just a historical reason that [version 1](../../tree/v1-dev) required jQuery but it is not required in [version 2](../../tree/v2-dev) anymore.
-In order to keep GitHub project URL so the repository was not changed.
+In order to keep GitHub project URL so the repository name was not changed.

 The new code is rewritten by using ES6.
 It will compatible with modern web frameworks such as [Bootstrap 4](https://getbootstrap.com/) and [Bulma](https://bulma.io/) natively.
 For [version 1](../../tree/v1-dev) that based on [jQuery UI](https://jqueryui.com/) will provide bug fix only.